: 5-7 days to Bermuda then 4-6 days for Portsmouth, VA. Nanny Cay to Ft. Lauderdale approx. 7 days.

 Do I need an SSB radio?

-All boats in all rallies (except Rally Portugal and Malts Cruise) must be able to recieve email at sea for rally weather forecasts and fleet notices.
+All boats in all transocean rallies (excludes ARC Portugal,, ARC Baltic and ARC Channel Islands) must be able to receive email at sea for rally weather forecasts and fleet notices.
 Boat owners can choose whether to use SSB with a pactor modem, or sat phone to receive emails.
 All boats need to be fitted with a VHF transceiver.

 How does World Cruising Club keep track of boat’s positions?

-World Cruising Club fits all boats with a satellite tracking device prior to the start, which automatically updates the yacht’s position on the rally website.
-Family and friends at home can follow the boat's progress on the Fleet Viewer on every event website.
+World Cruising Club fits all boats in our transocean rallies with a satellite tracking device prior to the start, which automatically updates the yacht’s position on the rally website.
+Family and friends at home can follow the boat's progress on the Fleet Viewer on every rally website.
 Crews can also submit daily blogs and photographs directly to the website via e-mail.

 How do I enter?